flyingmilktea/onboarding-basics/basics/vscode.md

 Here are some basics and recommendation that can add some help to your development, or save you a few clicks.
 You might already know these, or in case not, it is a good time to catch up, please walk-through them one by one if you have not.

-This is written in a cheat-sheet like format without detailed description for quick look-up
+This is written in a cheat-sheet like format without detailed description for quick look-up.

 - [Why VSCode](#why-vscode)
 - [Tabs](#tabs)